 Over the years, I had chipped away at improving it all, but after going independent again, I wanted to get back to sharing more.
 So that meant fixing it once and for all.
 Whether that was code samples, ideas, or other projects, I wanted to have a rich set of options for sharing different kinds of content.
 I had been working on something like this ever since writing the Software Quality Academy for Sifter, but I hadn’t really followed through with it on my personal site.

-I wanted my personal site to be truly design just for content and sharing ideas.
+I wanted my personal site to be truly designed for content and sharing ideas.
 There’s no decoration.
 There’s not even a logo.
-And every page is really just content with the occasional newsletter signup form.
+And every page is really just content.
 And, the writing and production process had to be convenient for longer and more complex posts as well as shorter simpler posts.
 Unfortunately, those two goals don’t mesh well.

 Some posts are involved enough that writing and editing in a text editor helps.
 However, the friction for doing that often outweighs the value for publishing shorter posts.
 Static-site generators just aren’t super-easy to add new posts and publish.